Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 The Neist Point Lighthouse on Skye, Scotland

-From the point, visitors can scan the waters for sea creatures, such as whales, dolphins, porpoises and basking sharks.
+From the point, you can scan the waters for sea creatures, such as whales, dolphins, porpoises and basking sharks.
 Neist Point is also an excellent place to spot sea birds – and sunsets are said to be phenomenal.

-A paved path leads down a steep set of stairs and then on to the point, but the lighthouse itself is not accessible.
+A paved path leads down a steep set of stairs and on to the point, but the lighthouse itself is not accessible.
 We actually found the best Neist Point Lighthouse views along the cliffs to the west from the parking lot.
-There is no public bus service to Neist Point, but it is an included stop on many organized Skye tours.

 #6 Search for Dinosaur Prints at Brother’s Point